 When to File Your VAT

-Any VAT accumulated in a month must be filed before the 15th day of the following month (i.e. all trading activity in January must be filed by February 15th).
+- Paper filing: before the 15th day of the following month (i.e., all trading activity in January must be filed by February 15).

 It is important to note again that you need to file P.P.30 every month although you owe no VAT on that month.
 You just need to enter “0” on input tax, output tax, and the total amount of tax you need to pay.